In this article, you’ll learn:

-In the above graph, the x-axis represents the dates and the y-axis represents the conversions.
+In the above graph, the x-axis represents the dates, and the y-axis represents the conversions.
 To identify the change between the two, let’s look at the graph pattern of June 21.
 It clearly shows the number of conversions in the Variation is well beyond the Control.
 Likewise, you can interpret the graph pattern for all other date ranges.

 You can also turn on ranges and see how the conversion rate range for variations have evolved over time.
-Ideally, the ranges become smaller over time and that should reflect in the graph.
+Ideally, the ranges become smaller over time, and that should reflect in the graph.
 If the ranges go wide, it indicates fluctuations in the data.
 If the ranges overlap, it signifies uncertainty about which variation is performing better.
-Read more about uncertainty overlap in Box Plot section.
+Read more about uncertainty overlap in the Box Plot section.

 Interpreting the Change in Box Plot